Growing Zones: 4-9 outdoors(hardy down to -20℉) 4-9 outdoors

 Planting & Care

-Watering: Water your pear tree as necessary giving it at least 1 or 2 inches of water once a week.
+2. Watering: Water your Pear as necessary, generally once per week until the soil is moist but not oversaturated.
 When the weather gets hot and dry during the peak of summer, increase the amount of water to maintain proper hydration and moisture.
-Do not water the pear tree after the first frost in the fall.
+Do not water the Pear Tree after the first frost in the fall.
 You should resume watering once the last frost has past.

-Pruning: When pruning, it’s important to trim the pear tree's central leader to promote an upright position.
+3. Pruning: When pruning, it’s important to trim the tree's central leader to promote an upright position.
 If there are any competing branches present, remove them so that multiple leaders do not form.
 Maintain the tree’s natural shape by pruning large, lateral branches.
-Dead, dying or wilted branches should always be removed to help the Pear Tree focus its energy on growing healthy and producing an abundance of fruit.
+Dead, dying or wilted branches should always be removed to help the Pear Tree focus its energy on growing healthy.

-*Tip* It’s always good to sterilize your cutting tool(s) with rubbing alcohol to ensure a clean cut that no pathogens can get into.
+Tip: It’s always good to sterilize your cutting tool(s) with rubbing alcohol to ensure a clean cut.

 Most items ship the next business day unless otherwise noted